top of page

 • Age: 34

-• What problem is painful enough for Ramesh to pay to solve?
+• What problem is painful enough for him to pay?

 • What happens if he ignores it?

-If you cannot describe your customer clearly, you are not ready to validate.
+If you cannot answer this clearly, you are not ready to validate.

 • Local markets and wholesale clusters